 Note: The port parameters of the trunk members should be the same.
+The Load Balance Type could be changed after enable Trunk or LACP.

 Trunk Size: The switch can support up to 8 trunk groups.
 Each trunk group can support up to 8 member ports.
-Since the member ports should use same speed/duplex, max groups for 100M ports would be 7, and 3 for gigabit ports.
+Since the member ports should use same speed/duplex, the maximum trunk size is decided by the port volume.

 Group ID: Group ID is the ID for the port trunking group.
 Ports with same group ID are in the same group.
+Click None, you can select the Trunk ID from Trunk 1 to Trunk 8.